Tyche

 wind can take root in strange soil and at last open their potential to

 the wide world before higher gods.
-My notion was to attend the
+My notion was to continue for

-University of Arkansas for one more year, then go on to law
+University of Arkansas, then go on to law

 school.
-After two further years (that was the way it was in those
+After two more years (that was the way it was in those

 days) I would receive both my J.D. and B.A. in June of 1955.
 "Man